 Despite widespread industry concerns and media hype, the early fintech innovations-such as robo advice, mobile payment, and peer-to-peer lending-have proven complementary rather than disruptive to the establishment.
 Robo advice, for example, has lowered the cost of investment advice and made it accessible to a previously unserved or underserved audience.
-Robo advice has become a more common offering at incumbent investment firms-often through a partnership or the purchase of a platform-and challenger firms starting from outside the industry remain relatively small.
+Robo advice has become a more

-2. Al and big data will drive significant changes in investment management.
+Al and big data will drive significant changes in investment management.

 Recently, AI and technologies that exploit big data have started to find their applications in investment management.
-AI now "comprehends" unstructured data, such as texts, images, and spoken languages, better than an average human being, and it is getting better by the day.^{xv} These investment applications of alternative data sources are increasingly enabling analysts to perform deeper analysis and portfolio managers to make better-informed decisions.
+AI now "comprehends" unstructured data, such as texts, images, and spoken languages, better than an average human being, and it is getting better by the day.
+These investment applications of alternative data sources are increasingly enabling analysts to perform deeper analysis and portfolio managers to make better-informed decisions.
 Instead of counting trucks outside a warehouse, for example, analysts can now access customer or cargo traffic information collected with sensors at stores and from satellite imaging.
 As technology improves at an increasing rate and its application in investment continues, we can expect changes in the investment business to accelerate.